mspath/aoc2022/README.md

 was a little tricky to integrate the 'perspective' of each location. (probably it would have been easier to just use loops and breaks)

+### Day 9 Rope Bridge

+help the elves crossing a river by simulating a rope bridge.

 ---

 ## Links